whykay/coding-grace-netlifycms/src/news/july-2025-newsletter-follow-up/index.md

 date: 2025-07-11
 is_published: true
 published: 2025-07-11T10:15:00Z
-description: "Our July newsletter is out, this post is a follow-up of news after the newsletter was published."
+description: "Our July/August newsletter is out, this post is a follow-up of news after the newsletter was published."
 slug: july-2025-newsletter-follow-up
-title: July 2025 Newsletter Follow-up
+title: July/August Bi-Monthly 2025 Newsletter Follow-up
 tags:
   - newsletter
   - events